KingTamec/GD50xFinal_Project/README.md

 the bulk of the game's logic is handwritten

 ***Justification why this project satisfies the distinctiveness and complexity requirements***
-- This project is related to the assignments 9 & 10 of the course (dreadhalls & portal) since it uses unity for a 3D game as well as a First-Person-Controller
+- This project is related to the assignments 9 & 10 of the course (dreadhalls & portal)<br>
+since it uses Unity for a 3D Game as well as a First-Person-Controller
 - However, it features far more implemented features and functionalities which are:
     - A [weapon](/Assets/Scripts/Weapon/Gun.cs) which can be used to shoot at enemies (entities which have the [target script](/Assets/Scripts/Weapon/Target.cs) attached to them)
     - There are statistics which are displayed in the left-lower corner of the player-HUD